go-toolsmith/go-toolsmith.github.io/README.md

 Site for Go tools crafters: combined documentation for [go-toolsmith](https://github.com/go-toolsmith) packages, external references and other useful resources.

+There are two major project goals:
+1. Provide reusable libraries that make Go tools implementation easier.
+2. Knowledge sharing.
+Make tools development less frustrating by providing docs for parts that are not easy to grasp and/or hard to find on the internet for whatever reason.

 ## Packages

+List of packages maintained under `go-toolsmith` project.

 ### [astcopy](https://github.com/go-toolsmith/astcopy) [![GoDoc](https://godoc.org/github.com/go-toolsmith/astcopy?status.svg)](https://godoc.org/github.com/go-toolsmith/astcopy)